WhatTheDickens/engl340/mod-4/outcomes.md

 - We'll meet in the Milne Library Multi-Purpose Room to participate in Douglass Day.
 You don't have to stay beyond the end of our class period, but you're welcome to stay as long as you like!

 ***Class work:*** *In your folder for 2-13, share your journal file with information about the documents you transcribed.
-Include your reflections on anything interesting you learned from transcribing them.*
+Include your reflections on anything interesting you learned from transcribing them.
+These notes will help you develop your first blog post.*